-The three major works of the Silicon Valley Cultures Project, so far,
+The four major works of the Silicon Valley Cultures Project, so far, are the books:

 and

-Our other publications are available on-line from AnthroSourse or the original publishers, the books are available from Amazon.com.
-We have placed a few, which are not readily available, on this site.:
+Our other publications are available on-line from AnthroSource or the original publishers, the books are available from Amazon.com.
+We have placed a few, which are not readily available, on this site:

-2007 English-Lueck, J.A., and C. N. Darrah, Becoming Practitioners in Silicon Valley: Applied Anthropology at San Jose State.
-Society for Applied Anthropology Newsletter November 18(4): 31-34
+2007 English-Lueck, J.A., and C. N. Darrah, Becoming Practitioners in Silicon Valley: Applied Anthropology at San Jose State University.
+Society for Applied Anthropology Newsletter November 18(4): 31-34.

 2007 Darrah, C.N., The Anthropology of Busyness.
 Human Organization 66(3): 261-269.